eigen-space/codestyle/README.md

 }
 ```

-# Why do we have that dev dependencies?
+## Why do we have that dev dependencies?

 * `@eigenspace/helper-scripts` - common scripts for dev. environment.
 * `@types/*` - contains type definitions for specific library.
-* `jest` - testing framework to write unit specs (including snapshots).
-snapshots.
-It extends jest and add method `toMatchImageSnapshot`.
-It creates image snapshot
-if there is no one like standard jest snapshot tool does.
-For instance, `expect(componentImage).toMatchImageSnapshot()`.
-* `ts-jest` - it lets you use Jest to test projects written in TypeScript.
 * `eslint` - it checks code for readability, maintainability, and functionality errors.
 * `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.
 * `husky` - used for configure git hooks.